 While the divorce process can be difficult, especially if your spouse engages in seedy conduct, you do not have to face it alone.
 With the help of a skilled divorce attorney, your rights can be protected.
-Missouri divorce lawyer Joshua Wilson at The Joshua Wilson Law Firm will fight for your rights.
+At The Higher Level Legal Law Firm we will fight for your rights.

 No-Fault Divorce in Missouri

 Missouri is a no-fault divorce state.
 This means that you can basically file for divorce for any reason without a separation or waiting period, or having to prove that your spouse committed some form of misconduct during the marriage.
 This means that you do not have to prove abuse, adultery, or any other form of misconduct to end the marriage.

 What both parties must "prove," however, is that the marriage has "no reasonable likelihood that the marriage can be preserved, and that the marriage is irretrievably broken."
 This is commonly known as a divorce because of "irreconcilable differences."
 Typically, the parties will agree in a divorce filing that the marriage is irretrievably broken and the divorce will then be granted.

 What if My Spouse Will Not Agree That the Marriage is Irretrievably Broken

 When one spouse will not agree that the marriage is irretrievably broken, the other spouse can still seek a divorce.
 The spouse moving for divorce must show, and the court must find that one of the following factors is true.